Digital supply chain solutions for visibility, quality, and compliance.

 GS1’s process and verification messaging standards are enabling pharmaceutical supply chain participants to share information about movements and whereabouts of products and assets through the supply chain based on four types of events, covering most of the business processes that a product could experience throughout the product lifecycle:

-Pharmaceutical enterprises and regulatory agencies now are looking at how technology can facilitate compliance with the regulations while enabling enterprises to protect the quality and integrity of their cargo due to intentional tampering and theft.
+Pharmaceutical enterprises and regulatory agencies are now looking at how technology can facilitate compliance with the regulations while enabling enterprises to protect the quality and integrity of their cargo due to intentional tampering and theft.
 Real-time temperature monitoring complements track-and-trace technology, providing mission-critical insights into the supply chain while preventing product and operational waste.

 Digital technology is being developed to provide critical insights pertaining to distribution compliance, tamper evidence, serialization, and verification, helping to eliminate counterfeit drugs from the supply chain and ensure product authenticity.
 Since neither the EU Directive or the DSCSA provide guidance regarding the implementation of any serial number systems or data collection systems, the decision is left to individual companies.
 Innovative technology solutions can help enterprises accomplish what regulatory bodies set out to do with the serialization requirements.